All the Way Up: Remixes

-The official remix features new verses by Fat Joe and Remy Ma, including an additional verse by Jay Z. Rappers Meek Mill, Fabolous and Jadakiss also recorded a remix to the song.
+The official remix features new verses by Fat Joe and Remy Ma, including an additional verse by Jay-Z. Rappers Meek Mill, Fabolous and Jadakiss also recorded a remix to the song.
 Rapper Papoose, who is also the spouse of Remy Ma, recorded a freestyle as well.
-An official remix by David Guetta and GLOWINTHEDARK was released on May 27, 2016.
-A Westside remix was released, featuring Snoop Dogg, The Game and E-40.
-A reggaeton remix is in the works which will feature Fat Joe, Daddy Yankee and Nicky Jam.
+An official remix by David Guetta and Glowinthedark was released on May 27, 2016.
+A Westside remix was released, featuring Snoop Dogg, the Game and E-40.
+A reggaeton remix was released featuring verses from Daddy Yankee and Nicky Jam.
 In addition, a German "BangerMusik" remix with Farid Bang, Summer Cem, Kollegah and Seyed, was released.
 The Asian remix was released, featuring Jay Park, AK-69, DaboyWay, SonaOne and Joe Flizzow.